bolsote/browner/README.rst

 License
 =======
-This is beerware, which means: use, copy, modify or redistribute my code.
+This is beerware, which means: use, copy, modify or redistribute my code, as long as you give me credit.
 If you like it and get to know me, buy me a beer.